cloud3000/Chimera-Server/README.md

 ---
 ### Where can it be used?
->It's important to note that the application process can be written in any programming language that supports standard I/O. This is difference than most application frameworks, like nodejs, express, and socket.io all require your application to be written in JavaScript, and likewise Flask requires Python, and so on.
+>It's important to note that the application process can be written in any programming language that supports standard I/O. This is different than most application frameworks, like nodejs, express, and socket.io all require your application to be written in JavaScript, and likewise Flask requires Python, and so on.
 With **Chimirror-Server** you can use any language, at any scale.
 - Single User applications (using any programming language) for desktops, laptops, or tablets.
 - Small business in-house servers.
 - Large Cloud Server environments.